NautilusTrader

 Development wheels

-Development wheels are published from both the develop and nightly branches for Linux and macOS, allowing users to test features and fixes ahead of stable releases.
+The main package index publishes development wheels from both the nightly and develop branches, allowing users to test features and fixes ahead of stable releases.

-This process also helps preserve compute resources and ensures easy access to the exact binaries tested in CI pipelines, while adhering to PEP-440 versioning standards:
+This process also helps preserve compute resources and provides easy access to the exact binaries tested in CI pipelines, while adhering to PEP-440 versioning standards:

-We don't recommend using development wheels in production environments, such as live trading controlling real capital.
+We do not recommend using development wheels in production environments, such as live trading controlling real capital.

-By default, pip installs the latest stable release.
+By default, uv will install the latest stable release.
 Adding the --pre flag ensures that pre-release versions, including development wheels, are considered.

 To install the latest available pre-release (including development wheels):